andsens/docopt.sh/README.rst

 ---------------------

 ``docopt.sh`` embeds a hash of the help text into the parser to ensure that the two always match.
-In order to update the parser simply run ``docopt.sh`` again, the existing parser will be replaced with a new one.
+In order to update the parser, simply run ``docopt.sh`` again.
+The existing parser will be replaced with a new one.
 If the parser was generated with any particular options, these options will be re-applied unless instructed otherwise with ``--no-auto-params`` (``docopt.sh`` also embeds the command line options it was used with).